-Select the academic year(s) in which the access arrangement(s) will be used.
+Select the academic year(s) in which the access arrangement/reasonable adjustment(s) will be used.

-Step 5 Access arrangements
+Step 5 Access arrangements/reasonable adjustments

-Choose the access arrangement(s) required for the candidate from the list shown.
-You can select more than one but you must have supporting evidence, where required, in each instance to secure approval.
+Choose the access arrangement/reasonable adjustment(s) required for the candidate from the list shown.
+More than one arrangement can be selected, but each one selected must have supporting evidence, where required, in order to secure approval.